The-Devoyage/mongo-filter-generator/README.md

 const paginatedResponse = await User.findAndPaginate<IUser>(filters, options);
 ```

-## Standardized and Typed
+### Standardized and Typed

 The Mongo Filter Generator Package provides `fieldFilters` and `arrayFilters` types that you can use to standardize requests from the client.
-Typescript types are also included.
+Typescript and GraphQL types are included.

 For example, the `GetDogsInput` is typed with the provided filters, allowing the client to have a standardized query input throughout the entire API.